Sanghamitra2311/Cloud-build-poc/README.md

-# GCP Cloud Run CI/CD Proof of Concept (PoC)
+# GCP Cloud Run CI/CD

 ## 📌 Overview
-This repository contains a Proof of Concept (PoC) demonstrating the migration of a CI/CD pipeline from AWS (ECR/ECS) to Google Cloud Platform (GCP).

 It utilizes **GitHub Actions** to automate the build and deployment of a containerized Node.js application to **Google Cloud Run**, using **Google Artifact Registry (GAR)** for image storage and **Workload Identity Federation (WIF)** for secure, keyless authentication.